Azure-Samples/azure-spring-data-cosmos-java-sql-api-aad/README.md

     az cosmosdb sql role definition list --account-name $accountName --resource-group $resourceGroupName
     ```

-1. This should bring back the below:
+1. This should bring back a response like the below:

     ```json
     [